ybfreelancerdev/Pay2Me/README.md

 ### In Progress

-The transaction is being processed and the amount remains on hold.
+The request is being processed and the transaction amount remains on hold.

 ### Approved

-The transaction has been approved and the amount is permanently deducted.
+The transaction is approved and the blocked amount is permanently deducted.

 ### Rejected

-The transaction has been rejected and the blocked amount is returned to the user.
+The transaction is rejected and the blocked amount is returned to the user's available balance.

 ---

-# Hawala Module
+# Hawala Transaction Flow

-The Hawala module allows Admin to create internal balance transfers between users and parties.
+The Hawala module allows internal balance transfers between users and parties.

-Supported transaction directions include:
+Supported transaction types:

 ```text
 Party → Party